bbc/accessibility-news-and-you/accessibility-and-testing-with-talkback.md

 It's recommended to use the **latest and fastest Android device** you have access to, such as a Nexus 7.
 Test with **Chrome**.

-Not sure how to use TalkBack?
+**Not sure how to use TalkBack**?
 Complete the on device tutorial, go to 'Settings', then 'Accessibility', then 'TalkBack'.
 Under TalkBack 'Settings' select 'Launch TalkBack tutorial'.

 ## What should I test?
 0. Test the feature by swiping through every element.